-Confucius made regular use of the device of comparing the lofty values of a leader with the base instincts of a small-minded man.
-In Chapter XI of Book 4, for example, he comments that while the former “cherishes virtue” the latter only cares about the accumulation of material possessions.
-A leader thus focuses on improving himself in order to better contribute to the common good of society, while a small-minded man is only concerned on extracting as many benefits as possible from it.
+Confucius made regular use of the device of comparing the lofty values of a leader (君子/jūnzǐ) with the base instincts of a petty person (小人/xiǎorén).
+In Chapter 11 of Book 4, for example, he comments that while the former “pursues virtue” the latter only cares about the accumulation of material possessions.
+Leaders thus focus on improving themselves in order to better contribute to the common good of society, while a petty or small-minded people are only concerned with extracting as many material benefits as possible from it.

-In Chapter XXIV, Confucius once again reiterates the transformational nature of virtue.
+In Chapter 25, Confucius reiterates the transformational nature of virtue.
 “Virtue never stands alone” because it automatically attracts “neighbors” like a magnet as a result of its intrinsic moral power.
-To use a more contemporary analogy, it is akin to a modern-day cloud-based platform that is constantly expanding its user base through smart new applications and services that enable people to transform their thinking and behavior.
+To use a more contemporary analogy, it’s akin to a modern-day cloud platform that is constantly expanding its user base through smart new applications and services that enable people to transform their thinking and behavior.

 Given the rapid developments in connectivity, IoT, AI, big data, and deep learning technologies, the idea of a platform that stimulates and reinforces virtuous behavior is becoming increasingly possible.

 The challenge lies in defining the right moral principles and values that the platform should be based on and the types of behaviors that it should reinforce.
 The obvious danger is that even if one is set up based on the purest of motives, it will end up becoming hostage to a variety of political, social, religious, and economic actors fighting to gain control over it.